PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 - Select PS2 for system/media type
 - Select whether it is a CD-ROM PS2 game or DVD-ROM PS2 game
 - Select output file name and directory
-- Select the apporopiate drive letter for the drive with the optical media in it
+- Select the appropriate drive letter for the drive with the optical media in it
 - Select "Start dumping"

 One quick note, the lower the drive speed of the optical drive the more likely you are to get a good dump of the disc.
-The fastest drive speed will take much less time, but may be incomplete, corrupted, or inaccruate.
+The fastest drive speed will take much less time, but may be incomplete, corrupted, or inaccurate.
 It could also be perfectly fine, so depending on your drive and your media, try different things and see what works best for you.

 ![MPF](./img/MPF.webp)